Duality (song): Musical structure

 The album version of "Duality" is four minutes and twelve seconds long, and the radio edited version is three minutes and thirty-three seconds long.
 The song opens with lead vocalist Corey Taylor softly saying "I push my fingers into my...", leading up to guitarist Mick Thomson playing a riff accompanied by Craig Jones' keyboards while Taylor finishes the sentence with "...eyes", in a much more intense voice.
 The song is played in drop B tuning (to which most of Slipknot's songs are tuned) and features a nu metal style.

-Unlike many previous Slipknot singles, "Duality", like most of the songs on Vol. 3, does not have profanity.
+Unlike many previous Slipknot singles, "Duality", like most of the songs on Vol. 3, does not have strong profanity.
 Thomson explained in a 2008 interview that vocalist Taylor was relying on explicit content in the lyrics, and wanted to try something "different".
 This was echoed by Jim Root in a 2011 interview.
 AllMusic said that "Duality"'s lyrics "aren't unique" to Slipknot but described it as "otherwise strong".
 Stylus Magazine said "Duality" had a "grindcore riff".
 Q wrote that the song "blow[s] the competition away".